hello-robot/stretch_tutorials/stretch_tool_share/gripper_removal.md

 # Gripper

 The Stretch Compliant Gripper utilizes a Dynamixel XL430-W250-T servo to drive the spring grasper mechanism.
-The kinematics of the grasper mechanism are complex and non-linear relative to the motor position.
-As shown, it includes mounting features on  one side to allow for attachment of simple rigid tools such as [hooks and pullers](https://github.com/hello-robot/stretch_tool_share/tree/master/tool_share/puller_v1).
+The kinematics of the grasper mechanism is complex and non-linear relative to the motor position.
+As shown, it includes mounting features on one side to allow for the attachment of simple rigid tools such as [hooks and pullers](https://github.com/hello-robot/stretch_tool_share/tree/master/tool_share/puller_v1).

 ![image alt text](https://raw.githubusercontent.com/hello-robot/stretch_hardware_guides/master/docs/images/re2/gripper.png)